stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 ### Default Languages: Python and C

 Fedora Workstation includes Python 3, along with the GCC compiler and other tools for C code.
-The GCC tools enable languages like Python and JavaScript to compile native extensions that are written in C code.
+Python, Node.js and other software use GCC to compile native extensions that are written in C code.

 ### Working with Python on Fedora

-To run Python, type _python3_:
+To run Python, type _python3_, rather than _python_:

     python3 --version

-By default, the _python_ command runs the built-in version of Python 3, but you should not rely on this behavior, because it can be changed.
+By default, the _python_ command also runs the built-in version of Python 3, but you should not use _python_, because this can be changed.

 Use [pipx](https://pypa.github.io/pipx/) to install Python applications, rather than _pip_ or _dnf_.
 To set up _pipx_, run these commands in a terminal window: